Last Updated: November 17, 2014

 A few final words on deletion: We can’t guarantee that messages will be deleted within a specific timeframe.
 And even after we’ve deleted message data from our servers, that same data may remain in backup for a limited period of time.
 We also sometimes receive requests from law enforcement requiring us by law to suspend our ordinary server-deletion practices for specific information.
 Finally, of course, as with any digital information, there may be ways to access messages while still in temporary storage on recipients’ devices or, forensically, even after they are deleted.

 Analytics and Advertising Services Provided by Others

 We don’t direct our Services to anyone under 13.
 And that’s why we do not knowingly collect personal information from anyone under 13.
 Children under 13 may only use Snapkidz.
-For more information, please see the “What is Snapkidz?” section of our Guide for Parents, available here.
+For more information about Snapkidz, please see ConnectSafely's Parents' Guide to Snapchat, available here.